Nothing Like A MOOC.

 - PLEASE NOTE: Push pause.
 Allow time for students to take notes.
 (He pauses.
 With a silly look on his face.)

 - LET IT SET: Allocate time for new learning to solidify.
-Like concrete, new concepts can sometimes take a longer time than you realise to set properly.
+Like concrete, new concepts can sometimes take a longer time than you realize to set properly.

 - I CAN’T BELIEVE I MISSED THAT: Pay very careful attention to the layout of questions in assessments – perhaps even consider using check-boxes or teach students to cross out questions they have completed.
 It is so easy to miss a question if you’re a little anxious or rushed.